DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 Extending further, the built-in LoRa radio opens up long range and remote monitoring.

+### How does the Power Energy Monitor Work?

+A power energy monitor is a device that safely samples the [AC Voltage, and Current flow](https://github.com/DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/wiki/What-is-a-Power-Energy-Monitor?), from one, or more, electrical phases, and from this, derives a range of accurate mains power measurements which can then be used for smart metering, or energy monitoring purposes.

+These individual measurements can then be extrapolated into a range of useful real-time data such as total RMS Power, Active, Re-Active Power, Harmonic Power, Power Factor, Phase Angles, Frequency, etc.

+This real-time data can then be sent via Wi-Fi, Lora, or RS485, through to IoT Home and Industrial Energy Monitoring systems like [Home Assistant](https://www.home-assistant.io/docs/energy/).

 ### IPEM Continuity

 Following in the footsteps of the original popular [IPEM boards](https://github.com/DitroniX/IPEM-IoT-Power-Energy-Monitor), this **IPEM Plus** is the latest in IoT Mains Energy Monitoring for Home and Industry Automation.